kbopenbib/kbopenbib_data/docs/data_overview.md

 ## 🗂 Document types

-Journals publishes different types of scholarly works such as research articles, reviews, book reviews, case reports and editorials.
+Journals publish different types of scholarly works such as research articles, reviews, book reviews, case reports and editorials.
 The latter are often classified as articles in OpenAlex.
 Using a machine learning classifier helps to distinguish between research